 Saturday, March 21st @ 10:00 AM

-Learn about the amazing ways that local wildlife adapt to the cold winter, and explore their habitat on Highlands Center trails!
+Learn about the amazing ways that local wildlife adapt to the cold winter and awake in spring, and explore their habitat on Highlands Center trails!

 Note: Walks occur on the unpaved trails at the Highlands Center.
 These trails have variable grades and roughness.
 Some hikes require stepping off trail onto rocky terrain.
 Please contact us if you have concerns.